 - a.
-A \$175 million payment in settlement of shareholder derivative litigation alleging that the company's directors breached their fiduciary duties when they allowed the illegal distribution of highly addictive opioid painkillers. - b.
-A \$124 million payment in settlement of shareholder derivative litigation alleging that a pharmaceutical and medical supply distribution company's directors breached their fiduciary duties when they allowed the illegal distribution of highly addictive opioid painkillers. - c.
-A \$75 million payment in settlement of shareholder derivative litigation alleging that the company's directors and officers breached their fiduciary duties by failing to detect and prevent the company's improper marketing of its products, which ultimately resulted in massive criminal fines and civil penalties.

-- d.
-A \$29 million payment in settlement of shareholder derivative litigation alleging that the company's directors breached their fiduciary duties by failing to correct certain problems that resulted in a regulatory fine and the removal of a substantial number of the company's products from the market. - e.
-A \$19.5 million payment in settlement of shareholder derivative litigation alleging that a pharmaceutical company's directors and officers caused the company to hire a stock promotion firm whose efforts artificially increased the company's stock price, thereby allowing the directors and officers to sell their company holdings and obtain substantial profits. \$15 million of the total amount paid was used as a "pass through" payment to fund a portion of a \$20 million settlement of related securities class action litigation. \$4.5 million of the total amount paid was a separate plaintiffs' attorney fee payment. - f.
-A \$10.45 million payment in settlement of shareholder derivative litigation alleging that the company's directors and officers ignored various red flags about misconduct being committed by certain of the company's subsidiaries. - g.
-A \$4.5 million payment in settlement of shareholder derivative litigation arising from allegations that the company's directors and officers breached their fiduciary duties in omitting material information from the company's SEC filings about the financial prospects of the company's principal pharmaceutical product.
-A related securities class action lawsuit settled for \$40 million. - h.
-A \$2.5 million payment in settlement of shareholder derivative litigation arising from the company's alleged improper payments to foreign officials in violation of the Foreign Corrupt Practices Act. - i.
-A \$2.2 million payment in settlement of shareholder derivative litigation alleging that the company's directors and officers breached their fiduciary duties by causing or allowing the company to conceal negative information about products in development and improperly market other products that the company produced.
+A \$175 million Side A payment in settlement of shareholder derivative litigation alleging that the company's directors breached their fiduciary duties when they allowed the illegal distribution of highly addictive opioid painkillers. - b.
+A \$75 million Side A payment in settlement of shareholder derivative litigation alleging that the company's directors and officers breached their fiduciary duties by failing to detect and prevent the company's improper marketing of its products, which ultimately resulted in massive criminal fines and civil penalties. - c.
+A \$29 million Side A payment in settlement of shareholder derivative litigation alleging that the company's directors breached their fiduciary duties by failing to correct certain problems that resulted in a regulatory fine and the removal of a substantial number of the company's products from the market. - d.
+A \$19.5 million Side A payment in settlement of shareholder derivative litigation alleging that a pharmaceutical company's directors and officers caused the company to hire a stock promotion firm whose efforts artificially increased the company's stock price, thereby allowing the directors and officers to sell their company holdings and obtain substantial profits. \$15 million of the total amount paid was used as a "pass through" payment to fund a portion of a \$20 million settlement of related securities class action litigation. \$4.5 million of the total amount paid was a separate plaintiffs' attorney fee payment. - e.
+A \$10.45 million Side A payment in settlement of shareholder derivative litigation alleging that the company's directors and officers ignored various red flags about misconduct being committed by certain of the company's subsidiaries. - f.
+A \$4.5 million Side A payment in settlement of shareholder derivative litigation arising from allegations that the company's directors and officers breached their fiduciary duties in omitting material information from the company's SEC filings about the financial prospects of the company's principal pharmaceutical product.
+A related securities class action lawsuit settled for \$40 million. - g.
+A \$2.5 million Side A payment in settlement of shareholder derivative litigation arising from the company's alleged improper payments to foreign officials in violation of the Foreign Corrupt Practices Act. - h.
+A \$2.2 million Side A payment in settlement of shareholder derivative litigation alleging that the company's directors and officers breached their fiduciary duties by causing or allowing the company to conceal negative information about products in development and improperly market other products that the company produced.